Table of Contents

 DJI’s Osmo Mobile 3 isn’t a camera, it’s a stabilizer, and we’ve recommended it in our post about how to use a gimbal.
 If you’re shooting with a high-quality phone such as the latest iPhone or Android, adding a low-priced Osmo makes sense.
 It’s the easiest gateway into vlogging and live-streaming.
 The three-axis stabilizer, known as a gimbal, is lightweight, easy to hold and operate and will give you buttery smooth movement for filming on the go.
 The Osmo has decent auto-tracking and allows for filming vertical or horizontal.
 The best part is that you don’t have to learn a more complicated DSLR.
 Simply point and press record.

 Widely known as the best waterproof action camera, the Hero 8 Black also delivers improved image stabilization over earlier models.
 GoPro has also added housing to attach directional mic as well as a 3.5mm external mic jack for additional mic input.
 In addition, you’ll have an HDMI output and two cold shoes for adding lights.
 GoPro’s mobile app makes live streaming a cinch.

 Better than a phone, but still compact and portable, the Sony RX100 III shoots up to 4K.
 With the RX100, you get a large image sensor and bright lens — perfect for low-light, which is one of Sony’s hallmarks in most series.

 The flip-up LCD screen makes self-portraits a breeze and is known as one of the best vlogging point-and-shoot cameras.

 Take your time to consider precisely what you need to accomplish your production mission.
-Whether mirrorless or DSLR or point and shoot, there's a YouTube-appropriate camera for everyone at all skill levels and prices!
+If you’re a beginner, check out our post about how to choose your first video camera.
+Whether mirrorless or DSLR or point and shoot, there’s a YouTube-appropriate camera for everyone at all skill levels and prices!